-And here is where most people just like in His day, docked their boats, and abandoned their nets.
-This is why the gospel of Christ is an offense to many, a stumbling block to the Jews and foolishness to the unbelievers.
+And here is where — just like in His day— most people docked their boats, and abandoned their nets.
+This is why the gospel of Christ is an offence to many, a stumbling block to the Jews and foolishness to the gentile nations.

 The multitude reject the gospel of Christ and the undecided just assume it.
 For it is not a message of uniting people together under one umbrella.
 But a message of division.